 Occasional back pain can be annoying, but chronic back pain can interrupt your plans and prevent you from performing your daily activities.
-At Centennial Medical Group, with offices on Decatur Boulevard and Flamingo Road in Las Vegas, Nevada, the team of interventional pain management experts offers the most advanced long-term solutions for lower back pain.
+At Centennial Spine and Pain, with offices on Decatur Boulevard and Flamingo Road in Las Vegas, Nevada, the team of interventional pain management experts offers the most advanced long-term solutions for lower back pain.
 Schedule an appointment online or call the office nearest you today.

 Your spine includes a number of different muscles, nerves, vertebrae, discs, and tendons, all of which work both independently and together to help you move and function.